dragoonDorise/basecore/README.md

 - Our tool [basecore-cli](https://www.npmjs.com/package/basecore-cli)
 - A Javascript Framework of your choice ( right now we support Vanila Javascript with Parcel with React + Vue in the future )

+# React

+All the components live in node_modules/getbasecore/src/components/

+Every component follows this logic, lets use the Button Component as an example:

+### Core:

+JS is stored in node_modules/getbasecore/src/components/atoms/BtnSimple/BtnSimple.js SCSS is stored in node_modules/getbasecore/src/components/atoms/BtnSimple/core_btn-simple.scss

+The JS Component imports the SCSS core and the SCSS core imports the custom SCSS.

+BtnSimple.js
+import "./core_btn-simple.scss";

+core_btn-simple.scss

+@import "/src/global.scss";
+@import "/src/components/atoms/BtnSimple/btn-simple.scss";

+By doing this the components are easy to update using npm without breaking anything in your current project.

+### Custom

+SCSS is stored in /src/components/atoms/BtnSimple/btn-simple.scss

+## Customizing component
+Basecore works with the premise that you never need to change anything but CSS variables, this are located in your src/component/ folder.

+If you need to alter a component to change its behavior then it's best to just create a new component, every component has a onClick, onChange prop so you can pass any function to them and keep the component as just a shell that receives props.

+Some default components may have state but its only used to make it appear active / inactive and things like that.

+## Importing components

+You can import the built in components just by importing them like this:

+    import {
+      BtnSimple,
+      BtnSwitch,
+      Icon,
+      LinkSimple,
+      List,
+      FormInputRangeSimple,
+    } from "getbasecore/Atoms";

+    import {
+      Accordion,
+      Alert,
+    } from "getbasecore/Molecules";

 # Parcel Requirements

 First, install [Parcel](https://parceljs.org):